Contemporary Abstract Paintings on Canvas: Mimetic Desire

 René Girard

-About the theme of Mimetic Desire
+About the Theme of Mimetic Desire

 Mimetic Desire is a series where I explore the concept outlined by philosopher René Girard, the idea that